ANMyers/chinook-ANMyers/README.md

 # Chinook Exercise
 Exercise in sql tackling query statements from the chinook database This exercise is from [SQL_CHINOOK](https://github.com/nss-day-cohort-18/bangazon-llc/blob/master/orientation/exercises/17_SQL_CHINOOK.md) exercise.
+The above folder labeled 'Exercises' Contains each exercise below with the appropriate name.

 # Instructions